poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 - Objects.
 - Keys.
 Objects have keys, like filenames for files
 - Object URLs
-- Eventual consistency.
+- `Eventual consistency`.
 S3 objects have eventual consistency while Elastic Block Store (EBS) objects are consistent.
 Eventual consistency means there is a lag between when a new state is introduced on one location (originating location) and when the new state becomes consistent with redundant locations.